NYPD investigating violent skateboard assault caught on video in Harlem

 HARLEM, Manhattan (WABC) -- New York City police have released video of an assault in Harlem and they are asking for the victim to come forward.

-The video appears to show a man hit a woman in the face with a skateboard.
+The video appears to show a man hit the victim in the face with a skateboard.

 Police said Wednesday there is no report on file and they want the victim to file one.